matiasespina1991/random_order_on_refresh_test/README.md

 Testing a way to achieve a lightweight javascript function that will set a random order of certain HTML elements on each refresh.

-1) Set Flexbox layout on the elements to be shuffled.
+1) Set display:flexbox on the elements to be shuffled.
 ```css
 .elementsClass {
 display: flexbox;